helm/helm-www/docs/chart_template_guide/named_templates.md

 import the contents of a template into the present pipeline where it can be passed along to other functions in the pipeline.

-Here's the example above, corrected to use `indent` to indent the `mychart.app` template correctly:
+Here's the example above, corrected to use `nindent` to indent the `mychart.app` template correctly:

 ```yaml